Single-mode lasing based on PT-breaking of two-dimensional photonic higher-order topological insulator

 Our analysis is performed using a tight-binding model containing nearest-neighbor couplings, with each site representing an optical resonator (a similar approach has been successfully used to model real PTI lasers \cite{Zhao2018, Harari2018, Shao2020, Smirnova2020}).
 The model is both non-Hermitian and nonlinear: the pumped lattice sites are modelled with saturable gain dependent on the local site intensity, while the remaining lattice sites are subject to linear fixed loss (representing a combination of outcoupling loss and material absorption).
 The above-threshold behavior of the laser is studied using both frequency-domain eigenmode analysis and time-domain simulations.

-The model, depicted in Fig.~\ref{fig:schematic_latt}(a), consists of a Wu-Hu model \cite{Wu2015} with gain/loss added to alternate sites.
-The lattice consists of six sites per unit cell; the intracell (intercell) couplings are $t_1 = 1-\delta$ ($t_2 = 1 + \delta$), where $\delta$ is a real tuning parameter.
-In the inner (outer) domain, we set $\delta > 0$ ($\delta < 0$).
-Hence, in the absence of gain/loss, the inner domain constitutes a higher-order topological insulator (HOTI) in the nontrivial topological phase \cite{Ben2019,Xie2020}, surrounded by a topologically trivial cladding, with topological corner states occurring at each of the six corners of the domain (the higher-order topology in the model is tied to the ``filling anomaly'' of the $C_{6v}$-symmetric topological crystalline insulator lattice \cite{Ben2019, Xie2020}).
-Next, we subdivide the lattice sites into two sublattices, A and B, and assign them gain and loss respectively.
-These sites are shown as red and blue circles in the right panel of Fig.~\ref{fig:schematic_latt}(a).
+The model, depicted in Fig.~\ref{fig:schematic_latt}(a), is a Wu-Hu lattice \cite{Wu2015} with gain/loss added to alternate sites.
+There are six sites per unit cell, and the intracell (intercell) couplings are $t_1 = 1-\delta$ ($t_2 = 1 + \delta$), where $\delta$ is a real tuning parameter.
+In a real system, such as a photonic crystal or waveguide array, $\delta$ may be set by the ratio of distances between inter- and intra-cell structural elements \cite{Wu2015, Garcia2018, Mittal2018}.
+In the inner (outer) domain, $\delta > 0$ ($\delta < 0$).
+In the absence of gain/loss, the inner domain is a higher-order topological insulator (HOTI) in the nontrivial topological phase \cite{Ben2019,Xie2020}, surrounded by a topologically trivial cladding, so topological corner states will occur at each of the six corners of the domain.
+Similar to previously-studied HOTI lasers \citep{Zhang2020, Han2020, Kim2020, Zhong2021}, the higher-order topology is tied to the ``filling anomaly'' of the $C_{6v}$-symmetric topological crystalline insulator \cite{Ben2019, Xie2020}.
+Next, we subdivide the sites into two sublattices, A (gain) and B (loss), drawn as red and blue circles in the right panel of Fig.~\ref{fig:schematic_latt}(a).
 In the position representation, the Hamiltonian is

-where $a_r$ ($b_r$) denotes the annihilation operator on the A (B) site at position $r$; $s_{1,2,3}$ are the nearest neighbor displacement vectors shown in Fig.~\ref{fig:schematic_latt}(b); $t_{r,s_i} \in [t_1,t_2]$ are nearest neighbor hoppings which are assigned as stated above; $\gamma_{A}(r)$ is a gain term on each A site, which may be $r$-dependent due to gain saturation; and $\gamma_{B}$ is a loss term for the B sites.
+where $a_r$ ($b_r$) denotes the annihilation operator on the A (B) site at position $r$; $s_{1,2,3}$ are nearest neighbor displacement vectors; $t_{r,s_i} \in [t_1,t_2]$ are nearest neighbor hoppings assigned as stated above; $\gamma_{A}(r)$ is a gain term on each A site, to be discussed below; and $\gamma_{B}$ is a loss term for the B sites.
 Each eigenvalue of $H$, denoted by $E$, represents a detuning relative to a principal frequency.